-A B C D F Metric 1.
-Outcome Creates Significant Ne A. Foreclosure sale in error Measurements C Loan Level Tolerance for Error 1 n/a D Threshold Error Rate 2 1% Test Loan Population and Error Definition Population Definition: Foreclosure Sales that occurred in the review period.
-A. Sample :# of Foreclosure Sales in the review period that were tested.
+В C D E F Metric 1.
+Outcome Creates Significant Ne Loan Level Tolerance for Error 1 Threshold Error Rate 2 Test Loan Population and Error Definition Test Questions A. Foreclosure sale in error Customer is in default, legal standing to foreclose, and the loan is not subject to active trial, or BK. n/a 1% Population Definition: Foreclosure Sales that occurred in the review period.
+A. Sample: # of Foreclosure Sales in the review period that were tested.
 B. Error Definition: # of loans that went to foreclosure sale in error due to failure of any one of the test questions for this metric.
-Error Rate = B/A Test Questions Did the foreclosing party have legal standing to foreclose?
+Error Rate = B/A Did the foreclosing party have legal standing to foreclose?
 Was the borrower in an active trial period plan (unless the servicer took appropriate steps to postpone sale)?
 Was the borrower offered a loan modification fewer than 14 days before the foreclosure sale date (unless the borrower declined the offer or the servicer took appropriate steps to postpone the sale)?
 Was the borrower not in default (unless the default is cured to the satisfaction of the Servicer or investor within 10 days before the foreclosure sale date and the Servicer took appropriate steps to postpone sale)?
 Was the borrower protected from foreclosure by Bankruptcy (unless Servicer had notice of such protection fewer than 10 days before the foreclosure sale date and Servicer took appropriate steps to postpone sale)?